../../_images/Scorep_logo.png

 Note

-Small trace files can be viewed locally on your machine if you have the Vampir client downloaded, otherwise they can be viewed locally on Summit.
-For large trace files, it is strongly recommended to run vampirserver reverse-connected to a local copy of the Vampir client.
+For large trace files, it is strongly recommended to run vampirserver on the OLCF machine, reverse-connected to a Vampir client on your local machine.
 See the Vampir Tunneling to VampirServer section for more details.

 Manual Instrumentation